 3. Age of the war-machine (MiG-21)

-While the aircraft reveals great success in the war of 1971 after their modernisation and due to the growing age, the IAF plans to phase out its aircraft since the 1980s.
+While the aircraft reveals great success in the war of 1971 after their modernization and due to the growing age, the IAF plans to phase out its aircraft in the 1980s.
 However, after 50 years of service, in 2013 the MIG-21 Bison had been decommissioned.
 Yet, the Bison remains in operation, and when there’s a generation gap, you can’t expect to fight the enemies with the same outbound energy.

 4. Second-hand spare parts of MiG-21

 Russia had long stopped manufacturing these aircraft and their parts.
 Therefore, we needed spare components that we purchased second-hand from Israel and Ukraine to maintain the MIG’s operational activity.
 Moscow has frequently cautioned against buying and using such items on aircraft and alleges that they are also the reasons for such disasters.

 Why didn’t the Indian Air Force switch over yet?

 The decision to phase out MIG-21 was issued in the early 1980s and a new project, TEJAS, was launched instead of the MIG.
 The judgment process took so long and the plan to induce and introduce creative aviation was postponed because of India’s Red Tape system.
 Even now, we cannot have other fighter jets, which can threaten secure airfields.
 We will be serious about the number of fighter aircraft that our nation has when all MIGs will receive their retirement from the immediate consequences.